Winans family: Michael and Regina Winans

 Michael Winans has performed and released several recordings with wife Regina, including the independent album Be Yourself.
 The album featured background vocals provided by their children Mike (Michael Jr) and LaShay.
 Their third CD was released in January 2008.

 Daniel Winans

 Born in Detroit, Michigan, Daniel Winans is the sixth sibling.
-Daniel has gone on to win his own Grammy Award for Best Soul Gospel Performance by a Duo or Group, Choir or Chorus and is a three-time Grammy nominee.
+Daniel won his own Grammy Award for Best Soul Gospel Performance by a Duo or Group, Choir or Chorus and is a three-time Grammy nominee.